Bunk History, Family Crest & Coats of Arms

 The surname Bunk was first found in Suffolk where they held a family seat as Lords of the Manor of Bungay at the time of the Norman Conquest of England by Duke William of Normandy in 1066 A.D.
 Conjecturally they are descended from William de Noyers who held the lands of Bungay from the King.
 At the time of the taking of the Domesday Book survey in 1086 the holdings consisted of 4 Churches, 2.5 mills, 60 goats and 100 sheep.
 Bungay Castle was built by the Norman Earl Hugh Bigod in the 12th century.

 Reginal de Bungheye was Lord Mayor of London in 1240.
 Thomas Bungay ( fl.
 1290), was a learned Franciscan friar, born at Bungay, Suffolk, and educated at Paris and Oxford.
 He became the tenth reader in divinity at Oxford.
 He later moved to Cambridge, where he held a similar position.

 Early History of the Bunk family

-Another 79 words (6 lines of text) covering the years 158 and 1588 are included under the topic Early Bunk History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bunk research.
+Another 40 words (3 lines of text) covering the years 158 and 1588 are included under the topic Early Bunk History in all our PDF Extended History products and printed products wherever possible.